JustynaPowala/ToDoList/README.md

 ![image](https://github.com/JustynaPowala/ToDoList/assets/124584877/aa730fa9-5315-4cb4-9ea1-295e881418d2)

 You can mark them as done.
-If you make a mistake, you can deselect them.
+If you make a mistake, you can move them back to "to do".

 ![image](https://github.com/JustynaPowala/ToDoList/assets/124584877/af3874ff-ab24-4235-ac19-f847964f071c)